Gilbert & George – Art and Love at First Sight

-One day two young students, Gilbert Prousch and George Passmore, met at Central Saint Martins College of Art in London in 1967.
+In 1967, two young students, Gilbert Prousch and George Passmore, met at Central Saint Martins College of Art in London.
 It was love at first sight and they never separated again, whether in art or in life.
-After over 50 years they still live together, wear identical tweed suits, share the same circle of friends, and last but not least, make art together.
+After 55 years they still live together, wear identical tweed suits, share the same circle of friends, and last but not least, make art together.
 Always and only with one another because Gilbert and George are two in one and they consider themselves as one artistic identity.

-With time they moved onto video and photography, the media which did not require their physical presence and could reach more people in no time.
-The leading thread of their art is a provocation.
+With time they moved onto video and photography, media which did not require their physical presence and could reach more people in less time.
+The leading thread of their art is provocation.
 They question social conventions and dogmas, often very aggressively using swearwords, iconoclastic images, or even bodily fluids.
-They say that they want their art to “bring out the Bigot from inside the Liberal and conversely, to bring out the Liberal from inside the Bigot” and they criticise other contemporary artists for not asking enough questions if any at all.
+They say that they want their art to “bring out the Bigot from inside the Liberal and conversely, to bring out the Liberal from inside the Bigot” and they criticize other contemporary artists for not asking enough questions if any at all.

-We see all the other artists as somehow meaningless they state straightforwardly.
+We see all the other artists as somehow meaningless.

 To Include the Other and to Exclude the Familiar

-As an openly gay couple, G&G want to put across a message of inclusion and tolerance, and to show how marginalized and still treated as an ‘other’ are those who do not fit the conventional ‘type’.
+As an openly gay couple, Gilbert & George want to convey a message of inclusion and tolerance, and to show how those who do not fit the conventional “type” are marginalized and still treated as “other”.
 By using a bold bright-colored and sometimes even hallucinogenic aesthetic, they scream straight into the viewer’s face, shocking both visually and conceptually.
-Their large-scale photographs, usually divided into rectangular sections by sharp outlines, bring to my mind stained glass one finds in churches, which perfectly fits G&G idea of defamiliarizing the traditional imagery and of striving towards a world free from taboos, religion, or political correctness.
+Their large-scale photographs, usually divided into rectangular sections by sharp outlines, bring to my mind the stained glass one finds in churches, which perfectly fits Gilbert & George’s idea of defamiliarizing the traditional imagery and of striving towards a world free from taboos, religion, and political correctness.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.